mattiadg/BoardGames/README.md

 # C++ Board Games
 This repository is a container of two players board games with AI engine.
 The engines are not supposed to be state of the art, but they should work reasonably well.
-In fact the goal of this project is two-folds:
+In fact the goal of this project is twofold:
 - Learn software development in C++
 - Learn AI for games

-The first game to be implemented will be TicTacToe, which is the easiest game around, especially to build an AI.
+The first game to be implemented will be TicTacToe, which is the easiest game around, especially to build an AI for.
 While gaining more experience with this project, new games will be added to explore more features of C++ for engineering and new game algorithms.
 At the moment, the most complex game to add is chess.
 We are not interested in games that can be solved only through